JustinMi/JustinMi.github.io/_posts/2017-12-20-recruiting-tips-for-freshmen-and-sophomores-getting-started.md

 # Intro

-Recruiting for internships (and clubs, and research positions, and...) as a freshman or sophomore can be daunting at times.
+Recruiting for internships (and clubs, and research positions, and...) as a freshman or sophomore can be daunting at times, and there are not a lot of resources out there specifically tailored to underclassmen recruiting.
 Where do you start?
 How do you apply?
 How do you maximize your chances of getting responses?
 How do you "do" a technical interview?
 This blog post will be the first in a series aimed at freshmen and sophomores that will hopefully answer those questions!

 # Part 1: Getting Started

 I want to be realistic and honest with you, so first let's get a hard truth out of the way: most companies, unfortunately, are looking for juniors and seniors, because they are hoping that after the internship the junior and senior interns will sign contracts for full-time positions after graduation.

 However, please do not be bummed out!
+It does NOT mean you are not qualified, or that companies don't want underclassmen!
 It is still absolutely possible to get an internship as a freshman or sophomore!
 It might take a bit more hustle and hard work, but it's entirely possible.
 In addition, there are a LOT of freshmen-friendly companies out there, and there are even internship programs that *specifically* choose lowerclassmen!
 I will get into those programs in more detail in a later blog post.

 {% include image.html url="/assets/images/recruiting_pt_1_blog_post/colbert_yay.gif" description="" style="width:70%; height:auto;" %}